MercuryWorkshop/wisp-client-js/README.md

 - `options.stream_limit_total` - The total number of streams that may be open to all hosts combined, per connection.
 Defaults to no limit.
 - `options.allow_udp_streams` - If this is `false`, UDP streams will be blocked.
 Defaults to `true`.
 - `options.allow_tcp_streams` - If this is `false`, TCP streams will be blocked.
 Defaults to `true`.
+- `options.allow_direct_ip` - Allow connections directly to IP addresses, which bypasses the server-side DNS resolution.
+Turning this off allows the server administrator to enforce a block list more effectively.
+Defaults to `true`.
+- `options.allow_private_ips` - Allow connections to private IP addresses.
+Defaults to `false`.
+- `options.allow_loopback_ips` - Allow connections to the server's localhost (127.0.0.1) and other loopback IPs.
+Defaults to `false`.

 For example:
 ```js